atilkan/teamwork/src/api/README.md

 # API module

-This module is for intended to make API consumption easier from anywhere.
+This module is intended to make API consumption easier from anywhere.
 It uses webpack requireModule to read contents of folder and expose it as **api**.
+And it returns the axios promise result.

 ### **import**